 We believe that stories have the power to change the lens in which you view the world.

 Go Project Films is the film production arm of the Global Oneness Project–the award-winning online multi-media educational platform.
 Our work has been featured on PBS, National Geographic, The New York Times, The New Yorker, The Atlantic, TED, exhibited at The Smithsonian and screened at festivals worldwide.
-Recent films include the virtual reality journey Sanctuaries of Silence, acclaimed shorts Welcome to Canada, Marie’s Dictionary, Isle de Jean Charles, the forthcoming Earthrise and the award-winning feature documentary Elemental.
+Recent films include the award-winning documentary short Earthrise and virtual reality experience Sanctuaries of Silence, acclaimed shorts Welcome to Canada, Marie’s Dictionary, Isle de Jean Charles, and the award-winning feature documentary, Elemental.

 Emmanuel Vaughan-Lee is an award-winning filmmaker, musician and composer.
 His work has been featured on National Geographic, PBS, The New York Times, The New Yorker, The Atlantic, Outside Magazine, exhibited at The Smithsonian and screened at festivals and theaters worldwide.
 He has directed numerous acclaimed films including Marie’s Dictionary, Isle de Jean Charles, Yukon Kings, Elemental, Barrio de Paz and What Would it Look Like.
 Prior to his work in film, Emmanuel performed with some of the biggest names in Jazz, as well as releasing two critically acclaimed records Previous Misconceptions and Borrowed Time.